e-j-present/robomaster_cv/src/Lesson2_Spinning_a_ROS_Node/README.md

 You may have noticed that after running the ROS Node in lesson one it terminated instantly after printing its hello world output.
 However, we want our nodes to run infinitely.
 To do this we must spin the nodes.

 First, create a new node in this folder.
-Name the package `two_package` and the node `two_node`.
+Name the node `two_node` and the package `two_package`.
 Refer back to Lesson One on how to do this if needed.

+We must use external libraries in this lesson.
+The following steps will go through how to add these libraries to the code and add the correct dependencies for them so the compiler recognizes them.

 To start, add a dependency for rclcpp at the top of your two_node file.